5 Epic Advantages of Freemium (And 3 Roadblocks)

 Successful freemium companies tend to differentiate their basic service from their premium service in one of four ways:

 - Limiting features: Users need to upgrade to the premium version to access certain features.
 For example, Canva is a graphic design tool with an excellent freemium plan.
 However, they offer many additional features in the paid version like premium stock photos and social media scheduling.
-The company (a champion Toplyne customer, btw 🏆) is now worth over $40 million.
+The company (a champion Toplyne customer, btw 🏆) is now worth over $40 billion.

 - Limiting usage: Users need to upgrade to access extra storage space, seats, credits, etc. Dropbox executed this strategy perfectly by offering free users only 2GB of storage.
 Use Dropbox long enough and you’re going to need way more storage!